Orlando Injury Attorneys

 Yes.
 Your broker should only recommend investments that are appropriate to your goals, objectives, age and other factors.
 Brokers owe many fiduciary duties to their investors, including loyalty, fidelity and good faith, particularly when they know you are relying on them for advice.
 They may be liable for misrepresentations or omissions, unauthorized trading, negligence and other forms of misconduct.
 Brokerage firms also have an obligation to supervise their brokers, review trades which are submitted, and investigate any suspicious activity.
 Hornsby Law Group is experienced in the area of investment fraud and can help you determine if you have a claim against your broker.

 Many injured accident victims do not know where to turn to obtain financial recovery for their losses.
-If you have sustained injuries, you should look no further than the Hornsby Law Group in Orlando and Winter Park.
+If you have sustained injuries, you should look no further than the Hornsby Law Group in Orlando and Maitland.
 Our team has over four decades of combined experience assisting injured individuals and our dedication has secured millions of dollars in settlements and verdicts for our clients.
 Our personal attention to our clients combined with our proven record of successful claims should give you confidence in our skill and ability to handle your personal injury claim with the utmost of care.

 At Hornsby Law, we take the time to sit down with you and are responsive to your unique, individual needs.
 Our clients feel comfortable when they talk to us, whether they are able to come to our office or if we need to meet them at their home or in the hospital.
 Give us a call anytime at (407) 499-8887 in Orlando or toll free at (888) 609-9755.
 You will be greeted by a live person any hour of the day and receive a quick response from one of our injury attorneys.
 We can also arrange weekend or evening meetings by appointment when necessary.
 Spanish language services are available, and we handle cases on a contingency fee basis, which means we don’t charge a fee unless and until we recover for you.
-Don’t put off talking to our professional Orlando personal injury attorneys and miss out on the valuable benefits and compensation you need and deserve.
+Don’t put off talking to our professional Orlando injury attorneys and miss out on the valuable benefits and compensation you need and deserve.
 Contact Hornsby Law Group today.